srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 Some sample images with object detection and segmentation working very marginally or missing detection of significant (number of) objects in the image -

 <div align="center"> <img src="detectron/detectron-visualizations/inception-inference-coco/17790319373_bd19b24cfc_k.jpg" width="700px" /> <p>Example 5: Detectron+Inception output missing several key points including people, automobiles and cycles.
 It gets a portion of the motorcycle right</p> </div>

-For trying out inference with your own set of images, you can use the weights from the trained model located at ().

 ## Future Work
 This project exposed us to the inner working of how world class CNNs are actually implemented especially using Deep Learning frameworks for GPU enabled machines like Caffe.